· Author: Third Wave Analytics

 • Tracking of multiple pools within a sequencing lane/run

-Saves Time and Prevents Errors with Data Capture and Complex Sample Auto-Analysis
+Data Capture and Complex Sample Auto-Analysis

 Your sample testing workflows can generate a fair amount of data at intermediate testing steps and as a final result.
 It is important that your lab have the ability to quickly capture, accurately store, and reliably analyze this sample data.
 It’s common to need access to data from testing that occurred in the past—quick access can save you a lot of time.